How to Set Up Individual WooCommerce Customer Tracking

 Step 2: Add Custom Dimensions in MonsterInsights

 Navigate to Insights » Settings.
-Now click on the Tracking tab on the upper tab row, and then to the Custom Dimensions tab on the left tab row.
+Then, click on the Conversions tab and find the Custom Dimensions settings:

-Now click on Add new custom dimension and select Logged in from the dropdown menu.
-Once you are done selecting, click the Save Changes button.
+Now, click on Add new custom dimension and select Logged in from the dropdown menu.

 How to Compare Logged in Users With Guest Users in Google Analytics

-To compare logged in users with guest users, you’ll need to create a custom report in your Google Analytics account.
+To get more information on logged in users vs guest users, you’ll need to create a custom report in your Google Analytics account.

 That’s it!